Rayagada: Politics

-Current MLA from Rayagada(ST) assembly constituency is Shri Makaranda Muduli(Independent).
-Previous MLA from Rayagada (ST) Assembly Constituency is Shri Lal Bihari Himrika of Biju Janata Dal, who won the seat in State elections in 2009 Lalbihari Himirika of BJD had won this seat in 2000.
+The current MLA from Rayagada (ST) assembly constituency is Kadraka Appala Swamy(INC).
+Previous MLAs from Rayagada (ST) Assembly Constituency include Makaranda Muduli, an independent candidate, who won the seat in State elections in 2019 and Lalbihari Himirika of BJD who won this seat in 2000.

 After serving as deputy speaker of Odisha assembly, he was serving as a cabinet minister for SC and ST development minister.

 Rayagada is part of Koraput (Lok Sabha constituency).

 Shri Jayram Pangi (Biju Janta Dal) won the general election 2009 defeating Dr. Giridhar Gomango (INC) who represented this constituency 9 times.
 Jhina Hikaka who won in 2014 elections.
 Current MP is Shri Saptagiri Sankar Ulaka from INC.

 Currently N. Bhaskar Rao has been elected to Rajya Sabha from Rayagada.